oo12/setPlaceholders/README.md

   <td></td>
 </tr><tr>
   <td>&amp;prefix</td>
-  <td>Prepended to all placeholder names from &amp;fields to reduce the likelihood of variable name conflicts.
+  <td>Prepended to all placeholder names from &amp;fields to reduce the likelihood of placeholder name conflicts.
 Not added to any user-specified placeholders in &amp;placeholders.
 Can be set to an empty string to eliminate the prefix.</td>
   <td>sph.</td>
 </tr><tr>
   <td>&amp;placeholders</td>